jtribulato/API-Capstone/README.md

- This is my capstone project utilizing a API to organize and search recipes in an APP.
+This is just notes on various projects